bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

 - #### World-Aligned IK Master
     Align the IK master control with the nearest world axis.
 Not recommended for arms when your resting pose is an A-pose.
 - #### Flatten Bone Chain
-    Although not a parameter, this button will flatten your chain along a plane with as little changes as possible, to ensure predictable IK behaviour.
+    Although not a parameter, this button will modify your metarig's IK chain to ensure a "perfect IK chain"; The chain will be flattened along a plane, and its bone rolls will be calculated to point towards the elbow.
+This way, when the rig is generated, the IK chain will not affect the rest pose at all.

 </details>